 - Entrants will not be allowed to perform in a competition for which they are not eligible by age.

 - All entries must reach the Section Head on or before the published closing date for that section.
 All dates and application links can be found on the Festival website.

 - The acceptance of late entries is solely at the discretion of the Section Head.

-- The Entry Fee for each competition is shown in the syllabus.
+- The Entry Fee for each competition is shown in the syllabus and on the website.

 - Entries made online must be paid for online before they can be accepted.

 - Posted entries on the printed form must be accompanied by a cheque, payable to ‘North London Music Festival’.